Safety First, Always

 HeliBacon does frequently fly and shoot with people who are current and former military and law enforcement, avid hunters and experienced firearms enthusiasts.
 While we certainly welcome previous firearms experience, the most dangerous person is the self-proclaimed ‘expert’ whose cup is already full and is unable to listen.
 Please check your ego at home, because everyone’s safety is more important.
 A Helicopter Hog Hunt features several key differences from a typical shooting or hunting experience, and we will cover them in detail during our mandatory safety course.
 Meanwhile, here is some food for thought:

-When loading and reloading, don’t point firearms at the rotor blades – airborne helicopter reloading requires a slightly different loading technique than the speed reloads taught in tactical firearms courses.
+When loading and reloading, keep firearms pointed down towards the ground rather than up at the rotor blades – airborne helicopter reloading requires a slightly different loading technique than the speed reloads taught in tactical firearms courses.
 Our method is simple and safe, and although it takes a couple seconds longer, it also helps prevent dropping magazines out of the helicopter.
 You lose it, you buy it.

 Always point firearms in a safe direction – in the helicopter, this almost always means outside the aircraft pointed straight down.
-Don’t sweep the ground crew.
+HeliBacon’s talented ground crew team will appreciate your diligent focus on muzzle orientation.